simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

    ..
 WARNING::

-      If you are not sure which modules are SIMP core modules, skip this step!
+      If you are not sure which modules are core SIMP modules, skip this step!

 #.
 Add/adjust any of the :term:`Hiera` files in
    ``/etc/puppetlabs/code/environments/dev1/data``

-At this point, this SIMP Omni-Environment skeleton will not have the configuration that would be generated by the :ref:`ug-initial_server_configuration` procedures, the ``simp_config_settings.yaml`` and ``hosts/<SIMP server FQDN>.yaml`` files in ``/etc/puppetlabs/code/environments/production/data``.
-If the intent of this branch is to bootstrap a SIMP server, check the Puppet environment skeleton you just generated into your control repository (next section) and then follow the instructions in `Advanced Topics`_.

 Step 3: Create a New Branch in Your Control Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Create an empty git repository in the newly created environment
+Create an empty git repository in the newly created Puppet environment:

    .. code-block:: bash

       $ cd /etc/puppetlabs/code/environments/dev1

-      # create a repository with the contents of the environment
-      # skeleton directory
       $ git init .

 #.
-Add all the files to a branch named for the environment in this repository
+Add all the files to a branch named for the environment in this repository:

    .. code-block:: bash